digidem/react-dimensions/README.md

     -   `options.getWidth` **[function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)=** A function that is passed an element and returns element width, where element is the wrapper div.
 Defaults to `(element) => element.clientWidth`
     -   `options.containerStyle` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)=** A style object for the `<div>` that will wrap your component.
-        The dimensions of this `div` are what are passed as props to your component.
-The default style is `{ width: '100%', height: '100%', padding: 0, border: 0 }` which will cause the `div` to fill its parent in most cases.
-If you are using a flexbox layout you will want to change this default style.
+        If you are using a flexbox layout you will need to style this `div` rather than your wrapped component (because flexbox only works with direct children).
+The default style is
+        `{ margin: 0, padding: 0, border: 0 }`.
     -   `options.elementResize` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)=** Set true to watch the wrapper `div` for changes in size which are not a result of window resizing - e.g. changes to the flexbox and other layout. (optional, default `false`)